jaylin-m/jaylin-m.github.io/projects/bank-database-application.md

 }
 ```

-To see the code for my Bank Database Application in C, click here.
-To see the code for my Bank Database Application in C++, click here.
+To see the code for my Bank Database Application in C, click <a href="https://github.com/jaylin-m/ICS-212/blob/main/project1.tar.gz">here</a>.
+To see the code for my Bank Database Application in C++, click <a href="https://github.com/jaylin-m/ICS-212/blob/main/project2.tar.gz">here</a>.